Anchor-Protocol/anchor.js/README.md

 To Use the message fabricators:

-**Note**: Please note that `symbol` is a different variable from the coin denom.
+**Note**: Please note that `market` is a different variable from the coin denom.
 The denomination for the coins in the example is set to be `uusd`.
 ```ts
 import {fabricateRedeemStable, fabricateDepositStableCoin} from '@anchor-protocol/anchor.js';
 import {AddressProviderFromJson} from ".@anchor-protocol/anchor.js";